libvips/libvips/doc/Making-image-pyramids.md

 # Troubleshooting

 If you are building vips from source you do need to check the summary at the end of configure carefully.
-You must have the `libgsf-1-dev` package for `vips_dzsave()` to work.
+You must have the `libarchive-dev` package for `vips_dzsave()` to work.